Powers and duties

 There are many such statutory provisions, some providing an overall framework but most charge the authority with carrying out one among many, sometimes competing, functions of a council or local authority for a particular purpose.

-Specific statutory powers are granted relating to the LA’s duties in service provision and commissioning which are covered in the adult and children’s social care, education, environmental law, highways, licensing, public procurement and social housing specialist topics.
-The governance topic generally and this subtopic particularly is concerned with the wider powers and duties that overlay specific statutory duties and form the cornerstone of good governance for a LA.
+Specific statutory powers relating to local authority duties in service provision and commissioning are covered in the adult and children’s social care, education, environmental law, highways, licensing, public procurement and social housing specialist topics.
+The governance topic generally and this subtopic particularly is concerned with the wider powers and duties that overlay specific statutory duties and form the cornerstone of good governance for local authorities.

 Central to exercise of good decision making is analysis of the following fundamental questions: